radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-directory-stores.md

 **New inetOrgPerson**

-If you choose to create a new user, the entry is associated with the inetOrgperson object class.
+If you choose to create New > inetOrgPerson, the entry is associated with the inetOrgperson object class.

 **New Dynamic Object – Entry that has an Expiration**

-RadiantOne Universal Directory supports temporary entries using the dynamicObject auxiliary object class as specified in [RFC 2589](https://www.rfc-editor.org/rfc/rfc2589).
+The RadiantOne Directory supports temporary entries using the dynamicObject auxiliary object class as specified in [RFC 2589](https://www.rfc-editor.org/rfc/rfc2589).
 These entries are associated with a time to live attribute and once expired, the entry is automatically removed from the directory.
 The attribute that determines the expiration is named entryTTL and has a value in seconds.
 The minimum entryTTL value supported is 900 seconds.
 If there is no value specified for entryTTL when the entry is created, a default of 86400 (24 hours) is used.

 Dynamic objects have the following conditions: